E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

 then we have

-That is, the online changepoint detection procedure in \eqref{eq::basic_cp_st} controls the ARL at level $\alpha$. \end{proposition} The informal proof is one line long: dropping subscripts, the definition of an e-detector implies that $\mathbb{E}N^* \geq \mathbb{E}M_{N^*}$, but by definition of $N^*$, we know that $M_{N*}\geq 1/\alpha$ if $N^*$ is finite.
+That is, the sequential change detection procedure in \eqref{eq::basic_cp_st} controls the ARL at level $\alpha$. \end{theorem} The informal proof is one line long: dropping subscripts, the definition of an e-detector implies that $\mathbb{E}N^* \geq \mathbb{E}M_{N^*}$, but by definition of $N^*$, we know that $M_{N*}\geq 1/\alpha$ if $N^*$ is finite.
 (If $N^*$ is not almost surely finite, the claim holds anyway.)
-The full proof is provided for completeness in~\cref{appen::proofs_for_general}.
+The full proof is in~\cref{appen::proofs_for_general}.